 ★★★★☆ Wave Cave Hiking Trail / Moderate / Superstition Mountains / 1.75 miles

 Cowabunga!
-“Surf” a huge stone wave near the top of this Superstition Mountain.
+“Surf” a huge stone wave tucked into the side of the Superstition Mountains.
 This short trail leads to a gapping cavern, rimmed with an oversized wave-like formation.

 ★★★☆☆ Wind Cave Hiking Trail / Moderate / Usery Park / 1.5 miles

 A sky-high cave rests atop neon-greens cliffs at the top of this desert trail.
-Concave mini-caves, along the base of towering cliff walls, make for entertaining resting spots on the upwards hike to the cliff-top veranda.
+Lichen encrusted cliffs are pockmarked with mini-caves on the way up to this cliff-top veranda.